KTH-dESA/guidelines/README.md

 # KTH-dES Scripts and Software Curation Guidelines

+## How to make a script citable

+An overview:

+1. Create a new public repository under your own Github user account or KTH-dESA for the script and upload it with a permission open-source license
+2. Log in to Zenodo using your Github account
+3. Sync the repository on Zenodo
+4. Create a Github release
+5. You now have an software archive on Zenodo with a citable DOI for the release

+See the Github documentation on [making you code citable](https://guides.github.com/activities/citable-code/).

+## How to document your code

+If you are working with Python, there are powerful approaches that enable documentation to be embedded in your code.
+These "docstrings" can be automatically extracted by Sphinx and rendered as web documentation or compiled into a PDF.

+A `README.txt` or `README.md` file should always be written as the most fundamental documentation.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/KTH-dESA/guidelines/edit/main/README.md) to maintain and preview the content for your website in Markdown files.